clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 Now let's assume that we know the evolutionary history (the phylogenetic tree) of these recordings.
 We could for example use a phylogenetic algorithm to reconstruct this, but for now we'll just use a made up phylogeny.
 Furthermore, we'll assume that we *know the state of the pentatonic scale trait in the common ancestors of these five recordings*.

 \begin{itemize}
+\action Fill in the values of the pentatonic scale feature for the different recordings at the *leaf nodes* (the end of the branches of the tree) of the given tree.
 \end{itemize}